f4b6a3/tsid-creator/README.md

 - Node ID (0 to 20 bits)
 - Counter (2 to 22 bits)

 The counter bit length depends on the node identifier bit length.
 If the node identifier bit length is 10, the counter bit length is limited to 12.
 In this example, the maximum node identifier value is 2^10 = 1024 and the maximum counter value is 2^12 = 4096.
 So the maximum TSIDs that can be generated per millisecond is about 4 thousand.
-This is the default.

-The node identifier uses 10 bits of the random component by default.
+In the generator `TimeIdCreator` the node identifier uses 10 bits of the random component by default.
 It's possible to adjust the node bit length to a value between 0 and 20.
 The counter bit length is affected by the node bit length.

 ##### TSID structure